 Trinity Western University (TWU) is committed to the humane and ethical care and use of animals.
 To ensure that the highest standards in the care and use of animals for research, teaching and testing are upheld, Trinity Western University has established an animal care committee (ACC), herein known as the Institutional ACC (IACC).

-This committee is responsible to the Vice Provost, Research and Graduate Studies (VPRGS), the senior administrator responsible for animal care and use for Trinity Western University.
+This committee is responsible to the Dean of Research, the senior administrator responsible for animal care and use for Trinity Western University.
 The IACC’s Terms of Reference are congruent with the Canadian Council on Animal Care (CCAC) Policy Statement on Terms of Reference for Animal Care Committees (March 2006).
 The CCAC requires that institutions conducting animal-based research, teaching or testing establish an animal care committee and that it be functionally active.

 The committee approves animal housing facilities and arrangements, procedures and protocols involving the use of animals for research, teaching and testing under the auspices of Trinity Western University.
 The committee’s operations are governed by these Terms of Reference, but need not be limited to them, and are regularly reviewed to ensure compliance with Trinity Western University standards and the CCAC Guidelines and Policies.

-The Committee (or its designates, the veterinarian(s) and Biology Lab Manager) has the authority, on behalf of the VPRGS, to:
+The Committee (or its designates, the veterinarian(s) and Sr. Biology Lab Supervisor) has the authority, on behalf of the Dean of Research, to:

 - Stop any objectionable procedure if it considers unnecessary distress or pain is being experienced by an animal;